Queen Elizabeth's Hospital: Annual events

 At the end of the first half of the autumn term, the school holds its prize giving in the Roman Catholic Clifton Cathedral.
 The headmaster reads his annual report, and a guest speaker gives the prizes to the winning pupils.

 At the end of the winter term, the school holds its carol service at the Anglican Bristol Cathedral.
 The school returns to the cathedral at the end of the spring term for its Charter Day service, celebrating the founding of the school.
 This service is attended by the Lord Mayor of Bristol, and the school's original Elizabethan charter is put on display.
 The school choir often sings Council Prayers at the Lord Mayor's Chapel on College Green, where the school founder John Carr is buried.

-Uniform
+School uniform

 Standard school uniform for Years 7 to 11 consists of blue blazers, grey trousers, white shirts and the house tie.

 Sixth Form students wear a grey or blue suit with pastel-coloured shirt.
 Students who excel at sports are often awarded with "house colours" for that sport in the form of a special tie.
 Prefects also wear a tie and badge of office.